dkelly255/fitness-app/README.md

 - Edit/Update a product so that I can Change product Prices, descriptions, images, and other product criteria
     - Acceptance Criteria:
-        - 1 The edit optiopn should be clearly visible beside each product
+        - 1 The edit option should be clearly visible beside each product
         - 2 The option should be viewable only to users with the correct level of authentication and authorisation
         - 3 There should also be an option for the user to cancel their update if it is no longer required